 2. once a year: Easter.

 1150.
 What is the fourfold meaning of the Sunday?
-(CCC 1166) The fourfold meaning of the Sunday is:
+(CCC 1166)

 1. the day of Christ’s Resurrection